usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 linked websites, and that public entities should thus be responsible for ensuring the accessibility of the linked content.
-Some commenters added that this exception would have implied that title III entities are permitted to discriminate by keeping their web 139 88 FR 51969; see also § 35.130(b)(1)(ii) (prohibiting discrimination through a contractual, licensing, or other arrangement that would provide an aid, benefit, or service to a qualified individual with a disability that is not equal to that afforded others).

-content inaccessible, though the Department emphasizes in response to these commenters that subpart H does not alter the responsibilities title III entities have with regard to the goods, services, privileges, or activities offered by public accommodations on the web.
+Some commenters added that this exception would have implied that title III entities are permitted to discriminate by keeping their web content inaccessible, though the Department emphasizes in response to these commenters that subpart H does not alter the responsibilities title III entities have with regard to the goods, services, privileges, or activities offered by public accommodations on the web.
 140 Commenters universally expressed their concern that the content at issue is often inaccessible, accentuating this problem.

 Some commenters supported the exception, generally including individuals, public entities, and trade groups representing public accommodations.
 These commenters contended that the content at issue in this exception should properly be considered